 What is the difference between a refugee and an asylum seeker?

 Refugees and migrants alike have left their country of origin or residence in search of safety.
 There are various reasons for their doing that, ranging from armed conflicts, internal violence and human rights' violations to natural disasters and poverty.
-And there are various activities that contribute towards it too, such as the plundering of natural resources, environmental pollution and predatory trading policies.

 How many refugees are there in the world?

 The UNHCR calculates there are around 70 million forcibly displaced people in the world.
 Of these, over half have been displaced within the borders of their own country, over a third have had to leave their country and only 4.6% of those who have fled apply for asylum in another country.

 Unfortunately, for years the number of displaced persons has been growing at an increasing rate.
 In 2017, 16.2 million people, or 44,000 a day, abandoned their home.

 The country of origin of most refugees is Syria, followed by Afghanistan, South Sudan, Myanmar and Somalia.
 Palestinians continue to be the largest refugee population worldwide, with millions of people spread through the Palestinian territories, Jordan, Syria and Lebanon and other countries in the Middle East and Persian Gulf.

 Excluding Palestinian refugees, the main regions refugees come from are Asia and Africa.

 Most are received in the bordering countries and in developing regions, with one in four in the least developed countries.
 More than 40% reside in countries with a GDP per capita of approximately 4,500 euros; more than six times lower than Catalonia.